 7.0 BOARD AND COMMITTEE EVALUATION

-7.1 The Board shall perform a self-evaluation on an annual basis.
-The Board shall annually review its Charter and its own effectiveness and composition; and initiate suitable steps for any amendments.
+7.1 The Board shall perform a self-evaluation on an annual basis and its own effectiveness and composition; and initiate suitable steps for any amendments.
+The Board shall review its Charter at the start of each new term of the Board or whenever needed.

 7.2 The evaluation process shall also cover the review of the performance of each individual Board member, his attendance and his constructive involvement in discussions and decision making.